-Press the preprogrammed Reprogram Request button to send reprogram request to the dispatcher.
+- Press the preprogrammed Reprogram Request button to send a reprogram request to the dispatcher. - • or to Rpgm then press the Menu Select button directly below Rpgm to send reprogram request to the dispatcher.

-The display shows RPGM and PLS WAIT.
+The display shows Reprogram Rqst and Please wait.

 If you hear five beeps, the dispatcher has acknowledged the reprogram request.
-The display shows ACK RCVD and the radio returns to the Home screen.
+The display shows Ack received and the radio returns to the Home screen.

-If the dispatcher does not acknowledge the reprogram request within six seconds, you hear a low-pitched alert tone and the display shows NO ACK.
+If the dispatcher does not acknowledge the reprogram request within six seconds, you hear a low-pitched alert tone and the display shows No acknowledge.
+Try again or press at to cancel and return to the Home screen.